Phunk Junkeez: Touring and Reznik's departure

+Sex, Drugs and Rap N' Roll to Present

 In 1999, Danny P replaced Jeff O'Rourke on guitar, and the band began writing their next album.
 Danny P was a member of the local Phoenix band Surf Ballistics.
-The band has said that Danny P sparked creativity with the band and was a driving force during their next four releases.
-With Danny P, the band had new energy, and became very popular on the national underground scene.
-They toured worldwide (South America, Canada, Japan, Mexico, China).
+The band has said that Danny P sparked their creativity and was a driving force during their next four releases.
+With Danny P, the band became popular on the national underground scene.
+They toured worldwide, with performances in South America, Canada, Japan, Mexico, and China.
 The band quickly recorded "Junk EP" on their newly formed independent record label, "Uncle Scam Records."
-The band found themselves on national TV on MTV, MTV2, and USA Network when they put out a high-budget music video for the song "Bounce."
-The Junkeez also got heavy local/national radio spins for the song "American Pimp".
+The band found themselves on national TV on MTV, MTV2, and USA Network when they put out a music video for the song "Bounce."
+The song "American Pimp" also became popular nationwide at this time.

-With the EP selling very well, and the band playing radio festivals, they quickly decided to go into the studio to record a new album.
-They built a state-of-the-art studio in downtown Phoenix, Arizona. and hired producer Jeff Poe (Santana, Guns N' Roses).
-The album was mixed and parts were also recorded at Can/Nam studios in California.
-The studio was the home for other records such as Tupac's All Eyez on Me.
+With their recent successes, the band decided to record a new album.
+They built a state-of-the-art studio in downtown Phoenix, Arizona, and hired producer Jeff Poe (Santana, Guns N' Roses).
+The album was mixed and parts were recorded at Can/Nam studios in California.
 In January 2001, the band released Sex, Drugs and Rap N' Roll (2001).
 This marked the start of the band becoming more underground.
 On this and the next three albums, bassist Jumbo Jim took over as the band's recording engineer.
-New MC Milky (Soulman's little brother) also joined the band at this time to rap alongside Roach and Soulman.
+New MC Milky (Valiente's younger brother) also joined the band to rap alongside Roach and Valiente.
 This release was produced and mixed by Jeff Poe.
 One of the singles off the album, What's Next, featured a collaboration with Sen Dog of Cypress Hill.